espanido

 Collect the sentence by selecting the correct words in order.

-They will hear the new song. - Translate this sentence to Spanish.
+You hear your friends' advice. - Translate this sentence to Spanish.

 Usage Examples oír